Tigt/guttersnipe/accessibility/index.md

 <img src="http://www.paranatural.net/comics/1420797323-Ch5Pg4.png" alt="Dr. Zarei treats one of Francisco's students, who has been bitten by a spirit.
 Isabel overhears and is interested by the conversation.">
 ````

-A short, simple summary, which lets users quickly learn which comic this is (if they're looking for a specific one, for example), gives search engines information if somebody searches for something like "Paranatural Dr. Zarei", and prevents screen-readers from struggling to pronounce that ugly URL.
+A short, simple summary, which lets users quickly learn which comic this is (if they're looking for a specific one, for example), gives search engines information if somebody searches for something like "<kbd>Paranatural Dr. Zarei</kbd>", and prevents screen-readers from struggling to pronounce that ugly URL.
 Sometimes you won't be able to fit a good summary into just 140 characters, and that's okay!
 Users and search engines won't suddenly hate you if your summary really needs to be 159 characters long.
 Just aim for the ballpark.

 <cite><a href="http://www.paranatural.net/">Paranatural</a></cite> has the page and chapter number elsewhere on the page, but for a comic like <cite><a href="http://www.casualvillain.com/Unsounded/comic/ch01/ch01_01.html">Unsounded</a></cite>, where it has a very simple page for reading, it would be nice to include that information: